nosarious/HE_Mesh/README.md

 The first thing you need to do is download or fork this repository and import the code in Eclipse.
 You need to add some other external *.jar files to the properties of your Eclipse project to compile HE_Mesh.

-* `core.jar`: This is the core Processing API from Processing 2.1.1.
+* `core.jar`: This is the core Processing API for Processing 3.
 Download the latest version of Processing here: http://processing.org/
 * `javolution-6.1.0.jar`: Javolution is used to make HE_Mesh faster.
 You'll need version 6.1.0, download here: http://www.wblut.com/hemesh/javolution-6.1.0.zip (http://javolution.org/)
 * `jts.jar`: The JTS Topology Suite is an API of spatial predicates and functions for processing planar geometry.
 You need version 1.13.
 Download here: http://www.wblut.com/hemesh/jts.zip (http://tsusiatsoftware.net/jts/main.html)
 * `trove-3.1a1.jar`: A collection of high speed primitive based collections.
 Download here: http://www.wblut.com/hemesh/trove-3.1a1.zip